ckeditor/ckeditor4/tests/plugins/wysiwygarea/manual/detached.md

 @bender-ui: collapsed
 @bender-ckeditor-plugins: wysiwygarea,toolbar,basicstyles,link,format,sourcearea,elementspath,undo

+**Note:** This test contains a lot of steps, but it is important to check them together.

 **Note:** Open dev console to track possible errors.
 If any occurs, test failed.

 1. Reattach editor with double click on "Toggle" button.